- May help reduce bleeding / cramps/ irritation

 Here at Reusable Menstrual Cups, we’re ALL about eco-friendly reusable options.
 They’re great for the environment, are cheaper than disposables and are generally better for our bodies.

-If you’re looking for an all-natural period solution, reusable menstrual pads can make a far better choice than something like Cherish Sanitary Napkins.
+If you’re looking for an all-natural period solution, reusable menstrual pads can make a far better choice than these ones.

 Are Cloth Pads a Hassle to Clean?